 All other students should provide a form of official identification that features your name.
 Appropriate examples of these would include your passport, photocard driving licence (and/or paper counterpart), EU National Identity card, Student Loan Company letter, or utility bill.

-Induction presentations that are taking place this week are also available to download below.
+Induction presentations that are taking place this week will also be available to download below.

 - Monday 16 September - MSc Induction Slides 2019 - Dr. Jennifer Smith